 Below, you’ll learn what negative keywords are, how they can impact your campaign, and how to create the perfect list.

-A negative keyword is a relatively simple concept.
+A negative exact match keyword is a relatively simple concept.
 It’s basically a keyword that you don’t want one of your ads to show up for.
 Naturally, you’ll want your ads to show up for as many keywords as possible, despite its search volume and competition.

 Many people believe that covering a lot of search volume in their campaign will help it grow and yield to more conversions.
 The opposite is actually true.
 Efficient campaigns can both save and make you more money.